CLB56/tips_and_tricks/vim.md

    " Jump to the main window.
    autocmd VimEnter * wincmd p

 - Usefull shortcuts

-t = Open the selected file in a new tab i = Open the selected file in a horizontal split window s = Open the selected file in a vertical split window I = Toggle hidden files
+t = Open the selected file in a new tab

-***
+i = Open the selected file in a horizontal split window

-t = Open the selected file in a new tab i = Open the selected file in a horizontal split window s \: Open the selected file in a vertical split window I \: Toggle hidden files
+s = Open the selected file in a vertical split window

-***
+I = Toggle hidden files

-It's also possible to create symbolic links to get access to other folders from the tree without changing the root folder fo the Tree.
+- Using symlinks can help to geat easy access to a separate folder (without changing the root folder fo the tree)

-- For navigation between tabs and windows management :
+- To navigate between windows

-To navigate between windows
+Ctrl+W and then the arrow keys = navigate between windows

-Ctrl+W and then the arrow keys.
+Ctrl+W +/- = increase/decrease height (play with figures to do big changes)

-Ctrl+W +/-: increase/decrease height (play with figures to do big changes) Ctrl+W >/<: increase/decrease width (play with figures to do big changes)
+Ctrl+W >/< = increase/decrease width (play with figures to do big changes)

-To navigate between tabs :
+- To navigate between tabs :

 \:tabn         go to next tab